flintproject/Flint/doc/JOSS/paper.md

 Unlike existing heuristics for solving non-linear least-squares, the above algorithm can find one of global minima, provided that the input grid contains it.
 It is also easy to benefit from parallel computing to reduce processing time.
+The necessary resource to be shared in parallel execution is only $m$ in Fig. 1, namely a double floating-point number with its mutex, which means the overhead is marginal.
 Users can define the range of each parameter as well as the way to enumerate grid points, e.g. by a pseudo random number generator.
 The feature will help researchers gain insight about a subset of parameter values of biological/physiological interest at an early stage of modeling.

 # Acknowledgements